stuvusIT/ansible_dns_facts/README.md

 Forward records are used to extract record generation from host vars

+### `reverseproxy`-compatibility

+This role is fully compatible with the [reverse_proxy](https://github.com/stuvusIT/reverse_proxy) and [reverse_proxy_mklist](https://github.com/stuvusIT/reverse_proxy_mklist) roles.
+This is accomplished by parsing the `served_domain` fact of all hosts.

+Just set `dns_facts_reverse_proxies` to a list of hosts running the the two roles and the proper A records are automatically generated into the proper zones (if they exist).
+Longer zone names are preferred over shorter ones.

 ### Reverse records

 Reverse records are automatically generated from `ansible_host` addresses and [network_management](https://github.com/stuvusIT/network_management) compatible IPs and bridges.